mhostetter/galois/docs/tutorials/constructing_fields.rst

 .. warning::

-   View casting creates a pointer to the original data and simply interprets it as a new `np.ndarray` subclass, namely the Galois field classes.
+   View casting creates a pointer to the original data and simply interprets it as a new :obj:`numpy.ndarray` subclass, namely the Galois field classes.
 So, if the original array is modified so will the Galois field array.

    .. ipython:: python